 - Electrical Excellence Award - National Electrical Contractors Association (NECA), Southern California Chapter (2016): NECA Southern California formally recognizes electrical projects that adopt quality project management, innovative ideas, safety and health-related work practices.
 Taft Electric Co. and the City of Thousand Oaks won for the HCTP Electrical and Instrumentation Improvements project, which was completed in 2015.
 Only one winner is selected each year.

 - 10 Great Cities to Raise Your Kids - Kiplinger (2012): Ranked as the fourth best city to raise your kids in, Kiplinger assessed the great schools, multiple playgrounds, incredible libraries, vast open space, excellent entertainment venues, including touring Broadway musicals and award-winning children’s programs, robust environmental programs and neighborhood safety that the City has to offer.
-With more than forty public playgrounds, and multiple award-winning schools, the City is an exceptional place to raise your children.

 - Safety and Health Achievement Recognition Program (SHARP) Award—California Occupational Safety and Health Administration (CAL/OSHA) (2012): HCTP was the first public facility to receive SHARP status by maintaining and developing an advanced health and safety program that meets or exceeds CAL/OSHA standards, in conjunction with an ongoing commitment to health and wellness of employees.